ebertrams/CustomVisionOnRPi3/modules/CameraCapture/README.md

 # Azure IoT Edge Camera Capture module

 This container is an IoT Edge module that can read a video stream from a camera or from a video file and optionally send frames to IoT Edge module for processing.
 It forwards all processing results to the Edge Hub.
-It is a Linux Docker container made for AMD64 processors.
+It is a Linux Docker container made for AMD64and ARM  processors written in Python.

-## Get started
+## Additional configurations
-Build the .Dockerfile and deploy it to an Azure IoT Edge device.
+You can use the current conifguration set in the deployment manifest file or update the configuration of this module as follow:

 The camera mount path or the video file must be provided through the VIDEO_PATH environment variable:
 - Camera mount:
     - In the deployment manifest: